 The UTC Savings Restoration Plan ("SRP"), is a nonqualified, unfunded deferred compensation arrangement that offers participants the opportunity to defer up to 6% of pay (base salary and bonus) above the annual IRC compensation limit (\$245,000 in 2011) applicable to the UTC tax-qualified 401(k) plan.
 Under the SRP, UTC will make matching deferrals equal to 60% of the amount deferred by the executive in the form of UTC deferred stock units.
 Participants are vested in their own deferrals and vest in the UTC match after three years of service.
 Amounts credited under the SRP may be distributed in a lump-sum payment or annual installments between two and 15 years.
-Employee deferrals are distributed in cash and Company matching amounts are distributed in shares of UTC Common Stock.
+Employee deferrals are distributed in shares of UTC Common Stock.
 Amounts deferred by the employee may be allocated to one of the hypothetical investment accounts described below.